Call Today! Free Immediate Response (818) 781-1570

 Pitchess Motion

-The first and most important step is to consider filing a Pitchess motion to obtain disclosure of any prior disciplinary issues involving the arresting officers.
+The first and most important step is to consider filing a Pitchess motion.
+This motion can be a powerful tool in your defense, as it can lead to the disclosure of any prior disciplinary issues involving the arresting officers.
+It's a step towards transparency and fairness in your case.
+This can include prior instances of the following:

-If you or a loved one are facing a criminal charge in a Los Angeles County Superior Court which involves potential dishonesty by a member of law enforcement, contact our experienced criminal defense attorneys today for a consultation.
+If you or a loved one is facing a criminal charge in a Los Angeles County Superior Court that involves potential dishonesty by a member of law enforcement, remember, you're not alone.
+Our experienced California criminal defense attorneys are here to support you and guide you through this challenging time.
+You can rely on our team to provide you with the support and guidance you need during this difficult process.

-As former district attorneys, our partners worked with police officers very closely for over ten years prosecuting misdemeanor and felony criminal cases.
-Now in private criminal defense practice, our Los Angeles criminal defense lawyers at Eisner Gorin LLP have seen the other side of system.
+As former district attorneys, our partners worked closely with police officers for over ten years, prosecuting misdemeanor and felony criminal cases.
+Now, in private criminal defense practice, our Los Angeles criminal defense lawyers at Eisner Gorin LLP have seen the other side of the system.

 A criminal defense lawyer's tool in Superior Court is to file a Pitchess Motion, when misconduct against an officer is alleged by the defendant, to have the trial court review the officer's background - to determine if there have been prior complaints and to find possible defense witnesses who may have also had a run-in with the same police officer.